arogozhnikov/python3_with_pleasure/README.md

 Your research and production code should become a bit shorter, more readable, and significantly safer after moving to Python 3-only codebase.

+Right now most libraries support both Python versions.
-And I can't wait for the bright moment when libraries drop support for Python 2 and completely enjoy new language features.
+And I can't wait for the bright moment when libraries drop support for Python 2 and enjoy new language features.

 Following migrations are promised to be smoother: ["we will never do this kind of backwards-incompatible change again"](https://snarky.ca/why-python-3-exists/)